Voting Rules for Accurate

 Poverty, % of children below half of median income; OECD.

-Murder Rate, murders per million.
+Murder Rate, yearly murders per million people.
 Seventh United Nations Survey of Crime Trends.

 Older statistics: Voter turnout and seats for woman vary from year to year in each country.
 But PR countries always hold the top spots and winner-take-all countries do poorly.
-Another page has more countries but older statistics on voter turnout statistics by country.
+Another page has more countries but older statistics on voter turnout statistics in other countries.

 The next page has six short quotes about Proportional Representation.
 PR quotes